NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 ## Converting to Internal Workflow

 * Workflow Generation: Complex tasks often require multi-agent collaboration.
 The master agent receives, parses, and extracts the original job request from the external requesting agent, then create sequential workflows or parallel calls.
-This requires the master agent to have information of all callable internal API assets, agent capabilities, etc.
+This requires the master agent to have information of all callable internal API assets, agent capabilities, etc. Moreover, the Agent-to-Agent context and intent of the original requester must be preserved and propagated throughout the workflow to avoid authorization drift and context poisoning as specified in {{I-D.draft-liu-oauth-a2a-profile-00}}.

 * Downscoping: If the master agent intends to use a workflow, it extracts the original caller's identity and authorization context, and initiates a new internal workflow.
 It should follow the current least privilege best practice of downscoping-Transaction Tokens as specified in {{I-D.draft-tulshibagwale-oauth-transaction-tokens-05}}.
 The access rights to each downstream workload decrease.